Junjie-Zhu/Phanto-IDP/README.md

 python pdb_parse.py
 ```

-Then you can train the model with preset arguments in `arguments.py`, or adjust the parameters in command line as followed/
+Then you can train the model with preset arguments in `arguments.py`, or adjust the parameters in command line as followed:

 ```shell
 python main.py trial_run --epochs 400 --batch_size 32